Every Actor On The Pitt Who Also Appeared On ER

 Katherine LaNasa

 Long before she became Pittsburgh Trauma Medical Center charge nurse Dana Evans on "The Pitt," Katherine LaNasa guest-starred on Noah Wyle's previous medical drama, "ER."
-Despite their shared TV lineage, LaNasa had no memory of crossing paths with Wyle during her brief stay at County.
+Despite their shared TV lineage, LaNasa has no memory of crossing paths with Wyle during her brief stay at County.

 "I don't even think I met Noah [at the time]," LaNasa told TVLine.
 She did recall meeting Maura Tierney, thanks to a mutual connection: Tierney had starred on "NewsRadio" with Vicki Lewis, while LaNasa appeared alongside Lewis on another NBC sitcom, "Three Sisters."